-The sixth edition of the Women’s T20 World Cup kicked off earlier this month and in contrast to previous editions, amid much fanfare.
+The sixth edition of the Women’s T20 World Cup concluded last year, and in contrast to previous editions, amid much fanfare.
 Much of this can be put down to the immense success of the 50-over equivalent held last year which saw England beat India in front of a sold-out Lord’s stadium.

 To a lot of viewers, this felt like the dawn of a new era.
 After years of striving for legitimacy and acceptance, women’s cricket had finally established a firm presence in the landscape of mainstream cricketing consciousness.
 With the game in ruder health than ever, it’s worth looking at how it serves to impact an ever increasing number of stakeholders in an ever increasing number of ways.